vsternbach/angular-ts-decorators/README.md

   constructor(@Inject('My.Service') service: MyService) {}
 }
   ```
+>Please notice that this decorator relies on explicit annotations either using static $inject property or using tools like ngAnnotate

  ## Bootstraping angularjs application the angular way

  In angularjs way the manual boostrap would look like this